How To Disable Cookies on Firefox: Windows, Mac, Android, and iOS

 How to delete Firefox cookies on your computer

-Firefox default settings don't allow cross-site tracking cookies, social media trackers, cryptominers, and fingerprinting.
+Mozilla Firefox is a popular privacy browser, in part because Firefox's default settings don't allow cross-site tracking cookies, social media trackers, cryptominers, and fingerprinting.
 Even though this disables most cookies, it doesn't block all types of tracking.

 Here are step-by-step instructions on how to disable all cookies and cross-site trackers: